Wearing a mask is helpful in limiting the spread of COVID-19 if you’re not fully vaccinated against the disease.

 The reason, he says, is the valve allows particles to be released outside of the mask.

 “Those particles can be infectious to us.
 So, we actually do not recommend any type of mask that has an exhale valve.”

 Because the world best scientists are still learning about the novel coronavirus, there aren’t many tools we have in fighting the spread, says Dr. Lopez.

 “There’s really few tools in our toolbox to decrease the spread of COVID-19.
 One is physical distancing.
 So, when you can, be 6 feet away from the next person, if possible.
 Try to avoid crowded places, particularly indoor gatherings, but also outdoor gatherings that are really crowded.
 Also, it’s important to practice proper hand washing.”

-Masks help keep infectious droplets from spreading the virus that’s claimed over 1.3 million lives worldwide.
+Masks help keep infectious droplets from spreading the virus that’s claimed millions of lives worldwide.